Audio-driven Talking Face Generation with Stabilized Synchronization Loss: Conclusion

 In this paper, we improve audio-driven talking face generation by identifying problems in current approaches and mitigating them accordingly.
-Specifically, we introduce a silent-lip generator and adaptive triplet loss to prevent unintended flow of lip and pose information from the reference to the generated image, respectively.
-Furthermore, we propose stabilized synchronization loss, which significantly improves training stability, AVS and VQ.
-The impact of each improvement is indicated by extensive ablation experiments.
-Experiments clearly show the merit of our contributions.
+Specifically, we introduce a silent-lip generator to mitigate lip leaking, which is a common problem that harms lip-sync and training stability.
+Furthermore, we propose stabilized synchronization loss along with AVSyncNet, which significantly improves the training stability, lip synchronization performance, and visual quality by solving the problems caused by lip-sync loss and SyncNet.
+Experimental results on benchmark datasets and a comprehensive ablation study show the merit of our method and contributions.
+Moreover, our detailed analyses reveal the main issues, support our claims, and validate proposed contributions.

-\paragraph{Limitations} Even if AVS and VQ improved with our contributions, there are other factors to improve the realism of generated faces such as emotion and head pose control.
-Despite the notable improvements, SyncNet's unstable nature should be investigated further.
-Both of these aspects should be further investigated in future work.
-Finally, using face restoration sometimes changes facial details, especially the lightning conditions.

-\paragraph{Ethics \& Social Impact} We believe that generating lip-synchronized faces will be useful in a wide-range of applications from improving dubbing quality of movies and instructional videos to enhancing communication with hearing impaired people.
-Nonetheless, it is still susceptible to misuse, such as deepfake generation.
-To help preventing this, we will utilize Watermarking and support deepfake detection community by sharing our generated videos upon request.